What is Sky fibre optic?

-Your first step should be to enter your postcode and filter deals by location.
+Your first step should be to enter your postcode and filter broadband deals by location.
 Once you’ve done that you can use our filters and comparison table to find the perfect package.

 There are usually lots of Sky fibre offers out there, so here are some pointers on what to look for as you compare the options:

-Signing up to Sky fibre can not only get you a great new superfast fibre broadband connection, you may even get a free gift along with it.
+Signing up to Sky fibre can not only get you a great new superfast fibre broadband connection, you may even receive a free gift along with it.
 Sky fibre offers frequently include free extras such as shopping vouchers.

 Sky fibre deals have an 18 month agreements, though around August and September there may also be nine month contracts for students.